-You may notice that you are using alcohol as a temporary relief from an unsatisfied life or you may be concerned 350that you have become addicted to it.
+You may notice that you are using alcohol as a temporary relief from an unsatisfied life or you may be concerned that you have become addicted to it.
 But how do you know how serious your alcohol use is and when might you need to consider changing your drinking behaviour?
 Lets have a look at the difference between binge drinking and alcohol addiction:

-- Binge drinking is seen as a form of addictive behaviour.
 It is defined as the consumption of a certain number of drinks over a short period of time, a single drinking session or during a single day.

-- The amount of alcohol consumed in order to be classified as “binging” should be twice the daily alcohol allowance.
+The amount of alcohol consumed in order to be classified as “binging” should be twice the daily alcohol allowance.
 For men that is 3-4 units of alcohol, whereas for women it is 2-3 units.

-- The purpose of binge drinking is to get drunk and feel the effects of alcohol in a very short time.
+The purpose of binge drinking is to get drunk and feel the effects of alcohol in a very short time.

-- Individuals affected often do not believe they have a problem with alcohol because they do not drink every day.
+Individuals affected often do not believe they have a problem with alcohol because they do not drink every day.

 They often stick with the belief that they are in control over how much alcohol they consume.

-- Binge drinkers continue using alcohol even when it causes physical, social, legal and psychological problems.
+Binge drinkers continue using alcohol even when it causes physical, social, legal and psychological problems.

-- It is very difficult for binge drinkers to control their alcohol consumption using behaviour.
+It is very difficult for binge drinkers to control their alcohol consumption using behaviour.

 There is a strong desire or compulsion to use alcohol.

-- It mainly affects young people, but it is not restricted to them.
+It mainly affects young people, but it is not restricted to them.

 When does binge drinking become an addiction?

-- Increasing the number of drinks and drinking more regularly can increase the risk of dependence.
+Increasing the number of drinks and drinking more regularly can increase the risk of dependence.

-- Individuals addicted to alcohol plan their life around ways to obtain more alcohol.
+Individuals addicted to alcohol plan their life around ways to obtain more alcohol.
 They often worry where their next drink is coming from once it is closing time.

 Having a compulsive need to drink and being unable to stop once started also show alcohol addiction.

 Tolerance to alcohol might occur so individuals need to drink increasing amounts of alcohol to feel its effects.

 Withdrawal symptoms often occur such as sweating, tremors and nausea and drinking alcohol is the only way to stop these symptoms.

 Drinking alcohol or having a strong desire for alcohol since the moment when you wake up.

-- Realizing that many aspect of your life such as personal and professional are suffering because of alcohol but not being able to stop.
+Realizing that many aspect of your life such as personal and professional are suffering because of alcohol but not being able to stop.

 Alcohol addiction is a disorder in itself but it also is a bridge to further health problems and psychological disorders.

 Psychological symptoms of alcohol addiction include anxiety, depression and even suicidal feelings.

-- Physical problems related to addiction include memory loss, insomnia and sexual problems.
+Physical problems related to addiction include memory loss, insomnia and sexual problems.
 More severe damage to health results in liver disease, high blood pressure, stroke, coronary heart disease and heartbeat irregularities.

 Alcohol addiction is not about the quantity of alcohol consumed!
 It is about drinking more than intended and creating a tolerance resulting in more alcohol consumed.
 The tolerance level is specific for each individual.